 Do NOT beat yourself up like I did.
-Just getting there is achievement enough - let it energise you, or let it help you zone out, or feel more normal.
+It's ok if you feel like a sack of potatoes, you're breathing out your arse, and your barbell suddenly feels a lot heavier...
+Your body is doing an incredible thing and needs your energy elsewhere right now.
+Just getting to the gym is achievement enough - let it energise you, or let it help you zone out, or feel more normal.
 Now is not the time to be making gains.

 Let me say this now - in the first trimester - it's quite unlikely that you'll be unable to perform physically in the way you are used to, despite the plethora of advice telling you that you can carry on with what you've been doing.
 This is pregnancy safety advice but what it neglects is the mental battle a fit female will go through when learning she simply can't perform at the intensity that she is used to.
 Frankly she's knackered and can't choose if she'd prefer to throw up or smash a bag of salty chips.

 What you can, or are allowed to do safely, and what you should give yourself permission to do are two different things.
 Adjust your own expectations of yourself.
 Expect that you will achieve less in your first trimester.

 "Ever heard the term "Go hard, or go home?"
 Yeh, that's not really ideal terminology for a pregnant athlete to hear. "

 Hmm?
 What?
 No ego here.
 Said no one ever.